berrysauce/ingredients/README.md

 > Before you contribute, please take a look at the [CONTRIBUTING.md](https://github.com/berrysauce/ingredients/blob/main/CONTRIBUTING.md) file

-To add an ingredient, create a JSON file in [ingredients/](https://github.com/berrysauce/ingredients/tree/main/ingredients) folder inside a fitting category-folder and add its icon (size 32x32 pixels, PNG format) in the [icons/](https://github.com/berrysauce/ingredients/tree/main/icons) folder.
+To add an ingredient, create a JSON file in [ingredients/](https://github.com/berrysauce/ingredients/tree/main/ingredients) folder inside a fitting category-folder and add its icon (size 32x32 pixels, `.png` format) in the [icons/](https://github.com/berrysauce/ingredients/tree/main/icons) folder.

 When defining an ingredient, follow this template: